ihreapotheken/IA-SDK-iOS/docs/IAIntegrations.md

 ## IAStartScreen

 * The `IAStartScreen` acts as the central hub for the IhreApotheken experience, giving users quick access to key features like product search, prescription scanning, and cart management.
+* It is exposed by `IAIntegrations` module and you have to register `.integrations` to use it.
 * It uses pharmacy identifier from prerequisites flow.

 ### Example